St. Xavier's College, Mumbai: Magazines and publications

 The college launched its commemorative Coffee Table Book St. Xavier's College – Celebrating Diversity since 1869, as a part of its 140 years celebration.
 It covers all aspects of the college's mighty tradition, to the present.
 Each March and September Heras Institute of Indian History and Culture, within the college campus, publishes the research journal Indica.
 It began publication in 1964 and emphasizes the research work of staff and students at Heras Institute.
 Then there are the St. Xavier's College magazine and the online newsletter The Xavierite, covering stories, events, and reports related to the college and its alumni.
-Student magazines include Ithaka (Literature), Elemental (Chemistry), Aithihasik (History), Vox Populi (Political Science), Eidos (Sociology), Imprint (Zoology), "Lignum vitae (Life Science) The Catchphrase (Mass Media),The Michronicle (Microbiology), Pakharan (Marathi Vangmay Mandal), B.I.T.M.A.P (Information Technology) and Arthniti (Economics).
+Student magazines include Ithaka (Literature), Elemental (Chemistry), Aithihasik (History), Samvad (Political Science), Eidos (Sociology), Imprint (Zoology), "Lignum vitae (Life Science) The Catchphrase (Mass Media),The Michronicle (Microbiology), Pakharan (Marathi Vangmay Mandal), B.I.T.M.A.P (Information Technology) and Arthniti (Economics).

 A monthly newspaper The Xavier's Press was inaugurated in December 2008 by the Student Council and is run entirely by undergraduates.
 It covers events and issues of interest to the general student body.

 Notable alumni

-The alumni of St. Xavier's College include some of the most illustrious contributors to Indian society for the past century.
+The alumni of St. Xavier's College include many figures prominent in Indian society over the past century.
 Alumni of the college include members of the London Round Table conferences, governors of Indian states, ambassadors, union and state ministers, justices of the Supreme Court of India, and of the Bombay High Court, high-profile jurists and attorneys at law, Mayors of Mumbai (Bombay), maharajas, senior national and state-level bureaucrats, captains of Indian industry, financiers, philanthropists, educationists, scientists, leaders in the Indian armed forces, some of India's best-known journalists, leaders in the medical field, cricketers, luminaries in art and culture including several major film actors and musicians.